13 Shopify Competitors And Alternatives In 2025

 Besides setting up an online store, Squarespace is also ideal for creating a blog, portfolio of images/videos, and local business websites.
 Once your site is ready, you can focus on driving traffic via social plugins, email marketing, and SEO tools.

 The platform is incredibly easy to use.
-Its on-screen instructions walk you through tools like templates, SEO, and showcasing your products.
+The on-screen instructions walk you through tools like templates, SEO, and showcasing your products.

 Key Features